prinshukumar22/ExplodingKittens-Emitrr/README.md

     ```bash
     go mod tidy

-3. Use your Redis connection-string
+3. Use your Redis connection string to setup your Redis database.

 ### Running the Backend
 1. Start the Backend Server:
     ```bash
     go run main.go

-2. The server will run on http://localhost:8080.
+2. The server will run on http://localhost:8080